-The Hyland model introduces the theoretical constructs of 'stop signals' and 'stop programs' within the framework of this integrated mechanism.31 Stop signals are considered as adaptive symptom clusters, triggered by either biological or psychological events, designed to change and typically inhibit behaviour.
+The Hyland model introduces the theoretical constructs of 'stop signals' and 'stop programs' within the framework of this integrated mechanism.
+Stop signals are considered as adaptive symptom clusters, triggered by either biological or psychological events, designed to change and typically inhibit behaviour.
 Sometimes people fail to modify behaviour and respond to the stop signals due to ongoing physical, cognitive or emotional stressors.
-Over time, failure to respond to stop signals causes adaption within the network and a gradual potentiation of the stop signals so the symptoms 'shout louder' becoming eventually fixed in a height-ened state of a 'stop program' which drive the symptoms described by patients with CSS.
-A layered, metaphorical narrative has been constructed from this adaptive network theory incorporating the analogy of a sophisticated computer.33
+Over time, failure to respond to stop signals causes adaption within the network and a gradual potentiation of the stop signals so the symptoms 'shout louder' becoming eventually fixed in a heightened state of a 'stop program' which drive the symptoms described by patients with CSS.
+A layered, metaphorical narrative has been constructed from this adaptive network theory incorporating the analogy of a sophisticated computer.
+Street in the stop signals constructed from the stop signals constructed computer.